nathan-smeal/cs7641/textbook/notes_ch01.md

 Learning algorithms acquire only some approximation of the ideal final target function.
 Because of this the process of learning the target function is often called *function approximation*.

-*nonoperational* versus *operational* definitions of V depend on the computable efficiency of the function.
+*nonoperational* versus *operational* definitions of learning algorithm **V** depend on the computable efficiency of the function.
 Something is considered *nonoperational* if it cannot be efficiently computed in a reasonable time.
 An *operational* definition will include approximations to reduce the computing time.

 #### 1.23 Choosing a Representation for the Target Function

 Representations of the state of the system can be extremely accurate or summarized for efficiency based on the learning algorithm V.

 Example 1:
-A full board state of all pieces and their current status as endangered, neutral, attacking would be extremely memory intensive and computationally expensive to get the status values.
+A full board state of all pieces and their current status as endangered, safe, neutral, attacking would be extremely memory intensive and computationally expensive to get the status values.

 Example 2:
 A linear combination of the following board features computed once: